mendrika/3cx-v20-api/screenshots/README.txt

-screenshots from a Zabbix server that extranct SystemStatus every 10s and the subitems (calculated items) extract informations like expiration date , currently active calls , .... via regex
+screenshots from a Zabbix server that extracts SystemStatus every 10s and the subitems (calculated items) extract informations like expiration date , currently active calls , .... via regex
 - one screenshot shows the calculated items that parse SystemStatus
 - the other one shows a 10s refresh rate of currently active calls